BestTimesToVisit.com Logo

 packing

-Layers are essential!
-The temperature can fluctuate dramatically throughout the day, especially at higher elevations.
-Pack lightweight, moisture-wicking clothing, sturdy hiking boots, a hat, and sunscreen, no matter the season.
+Layers are key!
+The temperature can fluctuate dramatically throughout the day, especially at different elevations.
+Pack lightweight, moisture-wicking clothing, sunscreen, a hat, and sunglasses.
+Don't forget a good pair of binoculars for wildlife viewing.

 Weather Details